eo-agh/eo-course/docs/assets/lectures/lecture_1.md

 The left image is 16-bit radiometric resolution (65,536 discrete shades of grey), the center image is an 8-bit radiometric resolution (256 discrete shades of grey), the right image is 4-bit radiometric resolution (16 discrete shades of grey).

-### 🖼️ 6.4.2 Visualization of Radiometric Resolution
+### 6.4.2 Visualization of Radiometric Resolution

 📌 **Illustration: Radiometric Resolution and Data Depth**

 ![Radiometric Resolution](https://raw.githubusercontent.com/eo-agh/eo-course/main/docs/assets/images/lecture1_image26.jpg)

-✅ **Higher radiometric resolution** allows for finer distinctions in brightness, improving image quality.
+a. **Higher radiometric resolution** allows for finer distinctions in brightness, improving image quality.
-✅ **However, increasing resolution also increases data storage and processing requirements**.
+b. **However, increasing resolution also increases data storage and processing requirements**.

 ---

-## 🔄 6.5 Summary: Choosing the Right Resolution
+##  6.5 Summary: Choosing the Right Resolution

 Each resolution influences **how remote sensing data is collected, processed, and applied**.